Hands-on Gear Review

 Best Uses: Ice and alpine climbing.

-The Mammut Felsturm Half Zip is the third lightest hardshell we tested.
-It uses Gore Active Shell and has a mix of excellent and poorly designed features that lead us to prefer other lightweight shells.
+The Mammut Felsturm Half Zip uses Gore Active Shell and has a mix of excellent and poorly designed features that lead us to prefer other lightweight shells.
 The Felsturm, for example, runs a bit short in the arms and the torso, has pit zips (a feature that we believe is unnecessary on a Gore Active Shell jacket), and lacks a drawcord adjustment at the waist.
+Other shells we've tested are more comfortable and more durable for the same or less weight.
+Even so, the Felsturm performs well and score above average in our highly competitive tests.

 Compare top rated competitors side-by-side >